raphael-group/CalicoST/README.md

 # Run on a simulated example data
 ### Download data
-The simulated count matrices can be downloaded from the [google drive](https://drive.google.com/file/d/1en4vxdwoXt4j51vj8SyRdsszcPSyAErP/view?usp=sharing).
+The simulated count matrices are available from [`examples/CalicoST_example.tar.gz`](https://github.com/raphael-group/CalicoST/blob/main/examples/CalicoST_example.tar.gz).
 CalicoST requires a reference SNP panel and phasing panel, which can be downloaded from
 * [SNP panel](https://sourceforge.net/projects/cellsnp/files/SNPlist/genome1K.phase3.SNP_AF5e4.chr1toX.hg38.vcf.gz/download).
 You can also choose other SNP panels from [cellsnp-lite webpage](https://cellsnp-lite.readthedocs.io/en/latest/snp_list.html).
 * [Phasing panel](http://pklab.med.harvard.edu/teng/data/1000G_hg38.zip)

 ### Run CalicoST
-Replace the following paths in the `example_config.yamll` file from the downloaded google drive with the downloaded files on your machine
+Untar the downloaded example data.
+Replace the following paths in the `example_config.yaml`  of the downloaded example data with paths on your machine
 * calicost_dir: the path to CalicoST git-cloned code.
 * eagledir: the path to Eagle2 directory
 * region_vcf: the path to the downloaded SNP panel.